xmliszt/taboo-ai/app/roadmap/roadmap.md

 ### 30 Sep 2023 - V3.0.7

-- Dynamic sitemap endpoint for other file type
+- Dynamic sitemap endpoint for other file types
 - Upgrade nextjs to 13.5

 ### 27 Sep 2023 - V3.0.6